KDE/documentation-develop-kde-org/content/docs/extend/plasma/krunner/index.md

 ##  Creating a Runner Plugin Project

 In this tutorial we will be creating a Runner plugin that finds files in the user's home directory that match the query and offers to open them.
-We begin by setting up the basic project files including a CMakeLists.txt file for building the plugin, a .desktop file to register the plugin, a class definition in a header file and a source code file containing the class implementation.
+We begin by setting up the basic project files including a CMakeLists.txt file for building and installing the plugin, a class definition in a header file and a source code file containing the class implementation.

-{{note|The example can be found in its entirety in the [http://websvn.kde.org/trunk/KDE/kdeexamples/ KDE Examples module] in the {{path|plasma/c++/runner/}} directory.}}

 ### The CMakeLists.txt File